 (However, this interpretation is different from MBTI theory.)

-In INFPs, thinking is weaker than feeling, but it can still be developed somewhat.
+In INFPs, thinking is weaker than feeling but can still be somewhat developed.

 Another problem is a lack of a sense of reality.

-In order not to be tormented by illusions in the brain, it is important to get into the habit of seeing things realistically.
+To avoid being tormented by illusions in the brain, it is crucial to get into the habit of seeing things realistically.

-The key to this is sensation, but as mentioned above, it is extremely difficult for INFPs to develop a sensation.
+The key to this is sensation, but as mentioned above, it is tough for INFPs to develop a sensation.

 However, it is necessary to be aware that sensation is a weakness.

-This is because only with this awareness, the sensation will begin to work a little better.
+This is because only with this awareness will the sensation begin to work better.